guttymora/shecker/README.md

 [![npm version](https://badge.fury.io/js/shecker.svg)](https://badge.fury.io/js/shecker)

-Library for Typesscript and Javascript to validate single values, simple objects & complex objects according a set of defined rules.
+Library for Typescript and Javascript to validate single values, simple objects & complex objects according a set of defined rules.
 It's highly inspired by Laravel framework Validations: https://laravel.com/docs/9.x/validation
 > :warning: This library is still in experimental stage.
 Be careful while using it.